 A series of ten studies on macroeconomic modelling were carried out to improve understanding and modelling of the links between EU energy-related policies and macroeconomic development.

 Other modelling activities

-The European Commission's Joint Research Centre is developing an EU energy, transport and greenhouse gas emissions tool called POTEnCIA.
-The Commission also promotes new modelling approaches via its Horizon 2020 programme, including SET-NAV, REEEM, REFLEX and MEDEAS.
+The Commission's Joint Research Centre is developing an EU energy, transport and greenhouse gas emissions tool called POTEnCIA.
+The JRC is also producing a Global Energy and Climate Outlook using the global energy model POLES-JRC.